sensu/sensu-docs/content/sensu-go/5.16/reference/filters.md

 ### Filter expression evaluation

 When more complex conditional logic is needed than direct filter expression comparison, Sensu event filters provide support for expression evaluation using [Otto][31].
-Otto is an ECMAScript 5 (JavaScript) virtual machine that evaluates JavaScript expressions that are provided in an event filter.
+Otto is an ECMAScript 5 (JavaScript) virtual machine that evaluates JavaScript expressions provided in an event filter.
 There are some caveats to using Otto: not all of the regular expressions specified in ECMAScript 5 will work.
 See the [Otto README][32] for more details.